deanbirnie/TimeLogger/README.md

 Clone the repo:
 `git clone https://github.com/deanbirnie/TimeLogger.git`

-Edit the .env.example file so it contains your required cinfoguration information and rename it to '.env':
+Edit the .env.example file so it contains your required configuration information and rename it to '.env':
 `mv .env.example .env`

 Create the virtual environment which isolates this Python project from others on your machine:
 `uv venv`

 We can now setup our shell to alias a command of our choosing.
-I've chosen `log_time` as my command and `nano` as my text editor for simplicty.
+I've chosen `log_time` as my command and `nano` as my text editor for simplicity.
 First edit bash config (or your shell env of choice):
 `nano ~/.bashrc`